Our history

-Our early history can be traced back to the five individual colleges which would be brought together as The City of Birmingham Polytechnic in 1971.
+Our early history can be traced back to as early as 1843, with the founding of Birmingham Society of Arts and School of Design.
+Over time, five individual colleges were brought together to form The City of Birmingham Polytechnic in 1971, later becoming Birmingham City University.

-Birmingham College of Art has its roots back in October 1843, when the Birmingham Society of Artists opened the Birmingham Government School of Design.
+Birmingham College of Art has its roots back in October 1843, when the Birmingham Society of Artists opened the Birmingham Society of Arts and School of Design.
 In 1884 the School evolved into Birmingham College of Art, moving to a beautiful purpose-built Venetian Gothic building on Margaret Street designed by John Chamberlain.
 Today Margaret Street, which still houses our Department of Art, is a Grade I Listed Building.

 In 1888 Birmingham School of Jewellery, which was based in Ellen Street, became a branch of the College of Art.
 Two years later a new building was opened in Vittoria Street which has been the School's home ever since.